-- Lab reports describe the events and outcomes of a research project or experiment and has the same structure as a scholarly journal article.
-The purpose of the report is to explain how and why you performed the experiment, the results of your experiment and your interpretation of the results.
-Sections of a lab report include a title page, abstract, introduction, methods, results, references and discussion.
+- Lab reports describe the events and outcomes of a research project or experiment and have the same structure as a scholarly journal article.
+The purpose of the report is to explain how and why you performed the experiment, the results of your experiment, and your interpretation of the results.
+Sections of a lab report include a title page, abstract, introduction, methods, results, discussion, and references.

 - Essays in psychology are similar to essays in other subject areas; the purpose of the essay is to clearly and concisely summarize a topic.
 A good essay will utilize logical arguments and will have an introduction, a body, and a conclusion.